awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-during.md

-# Setting Configuration Options during Environment Creation<a name="environment-configuration-methods-during"></a>
+# Setting Configuration Options During Environment Creation<a name="environment-configuration-methods-during"></a>

 When you create an AWS Elastic Beanstalk environment by using the AWS Management Console, EB CLI, AWS CLI, an SDK, or the Elastic Beanstalk API, you can provide values for configuration options to customize your environment and the AWS resources that are launched within it\.